 Download

-The latest version of software is available for download here.
+Click here to go to the latest release page for the software, where you can then download the latest version.
 The installation file along with source code and documentation of CRHM are listed in Assets.

 To help keep track of our user-base, we request that you kindly send a message to centre.hydrology@usask.ca with the following details: